Achievable logoAchievable logo

 • Keep an accurate count of shares outstanding

 Next, the transfer agent adds the buyer to the list of stockholders.
-The transfer agent maintains an electronic book of ownership, which displays all of the current shareholders.
-On the settlement date, the seller is officially removed from the stockholder list and the buyer is added.
-Last, the transfer agent will electronically issue shares to the buyer, now registered in their name.
+The transfer agent maintains an electronic book of ownership showing current shareholders.
+On settlement date, the seller is officially removed and the buyer is added.
+Finally, the transfer agent electronically issues the shares to the buyer, now registered in the buyer’s name.

-This process will occur over the settlement timeframe of one business day (T+1 / trade date plus one business day) and is one of the reasons why stock trades don’t happen immediately.
+This process occurs over the regular settlement timeframe of one business day (T+1 / trade date plus one business day), which is one reason stock trades don’t settle immediately.

 Dividends

-Common stocks may pay dividends in three different forms: cash, stock, and product, all of which are detailed below:
+Common stocks may pay dividends in three forms: cash, stock, and product.

 Cash dividend